JaneckN/JaneckN/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm an Entry-level Java Developer and I'm looking for an opportunity to kick start my Software Engineering career.
-In May 2020, I have finished an intensive Java Bootcamp (360h, 9 months) and I know it is not the end, it's just the beginning.
+In May 2020, I have finished an intensive Java Bootcamp (360h, 9 months) and I know it is not the end, it's just the beginning. the biggest challenge was to find the balance between a full-time job and the study of software development.
+I'm learning programming by building my own projects - you can see them in the table below.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, I work as an electrician (fully qualified), I am highlighting these qualifications, because similar to a software developer, an electrician needs to have the ability to think analytically, to solve problems, to follow instructions and documentation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, I work as an electrician (fully qualified) .
+I am highlighting these  qualifications, because similar to a software developer, an electrician needs to have the ability to think analytically, to solve problems, to follow instructions and documentation.
+I want to build new skills and expand my knowledge further
 # Where to find me :telephone:

 <p align='center'>